-When Tim retired and closed up the retail shop in 2017 he kept the grinder and relocated to a small workshop where the tradition of top quality race ski service continues as a fun hobby business for a retired guy.
+When Tim retired and closed up the retail shop in 2017 he kept the grinder and relocated to a small workshop where the tradition of top quality cross country ski tuning continues as a fun hobby business for a retired guy.
 We work on a limited seasonal schedule from November through early April.

 Drop off and pickup logistics are facilitated by Contender Bicycles stores at their SLC and Park City locations.
 Skis can also be shipped or dropped directly with prior arrangement.

 We work out of a 12x20 space housed in a friend's industrial building.
 It's just big enough for the grinder, hot box, ski racks and a couple work benches fabricated with Luan Mahogany plywood reclaimed from the old Third Ave store sign.

 The fine micro grooves (Structure) on the base of your ski interface with the snow surface and the ability of a ski to slide is greatly impacted by the type and condition of its base structure.